ShinChven/android-build/README.md

 # android-build

-A docker image of android build environment
+- A docker image of android build environment;
+- NDK bundled;

 ## use